sixtyoneeighty/devika/ARCHITECTURE.md

 ## Overview

-At a high level, Devika consists of the following key components:
+At a high level, Mojo consists of the following key components:

 - **Agent Core**: Orchestrates the overall AI planning, reasoning and execution process.
 Communicates with various sub-agents.
 - **Agents**: Specialized sub-agents that handle specific tasks like planning, research, coding, patching, reporting etc.